flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 }
 ```

+### Available Options

-All options are documented at
+Options provided by NixOS are documented at
 https://nixos.org/nixos/options.html#services.nginx.virtualhosts.%3Cname%3E

+We support the following custom options:
+* `emailACME`: set the contact address for Let's Encrypt, defaults to none.
+* `listenAddress`: IPv4 address for vhost, defaults to `0.0.0.0`.
+* `listenAddress6`: IPv6 address for vhost, defaults to `[::]`.

+### HTTPS and Let's Encrypt

 For SSL support with redirection from HTTP to HTTPS, use `forceSSL`.
 Let's Encrypt (`enableACME`) is activated automatically if one of `forceSSL`, `onlySSL` or `addSSL`
 is set to true.
+Selfsigned certificates are created for new vhosts before Nginx starts or reloads.
+They are replaced by the proper certificates after some seconds.
+A systemd timer checks the age of the certificates and renews them automatically if needed.
 To use a custom certificate, set the certificate options and set `"enableACME" = false`.

-We support the custom option `emailACME` to set the contact address for Let's Encrypt.

 Manual configuration
 --------------------